Leandro Alberti: Works

-In 1517, Alberti published in six books a treatise on the famous men of his order (De viris illustribus Ordinis Praedicatorum, Bologna 1517), still profitably consulted.
-This work has gone through numerous editions and been translated into many modern tongues.
-Besides several lives of the saints, some of which Papebroch embodied in the Acta Sanctorum, and a history of the Madonna di San Luca and the adjoining monastery, he published (Bologna, 1514, 1543) a chronicle of his native city (Istoria di Bologna, etc.) to 1273.
+In 1517, Alberti published in six books a treatise on the famous men of his order (De viris illustribus Ordinis Praedicatorum, Bologna 1517), that is still worth consulting.
+This work has gone through numerous editions and been translated into many modern languages.
+Besides several lives of the saints, some of which Papebroch form part of the Acta Sanctorum,a history of the Madonna di San Luca and the adjoining monastery, he published (Bologna, 1514, 1543) a chronicle of his native city (Istoria di Bologna, etc.) to 1273.
 It was continued by Lucio Caccianemici to 1279.

-The fame of Alberti rests chiefly on his Descrizione d'Italia (Bologna, 1550) a book in which are found many valuable topographical and archaeological observations.
-Many of the heraldic and historical facts are useless, however, since Alberti followed closely the uncritical work written by Annius of Viterbo on the same subject.
-The work was translated into Latin in 1566, after having been three times enlarged in the Italian.
+The fame of Alberti rests chiefly on his Descrizione d'Italia (Bologna, 1550) a book comprising valuable topographical and archaeological observations.
+Many of the heraldic and historical facts are of little value, however, since Alberti followed closely the uncritical work written by Annius of Viterbo on the same subject.
+The work was translated into Latin in 1566, after the Italian version was considerably expanded.
 He also wrote a chronicle of events from 1499 to 1552, and sketches of famous Venetians.

-His explanations of the prophecies of Joachim of Fiore and his treatise on the beginnings of the Venetian Republic indicate the current of historical criticism of his day.
+His explanations of the prophecies of Joachim of Fiore and his treatise on the beginnings of the Venetian Republic reflect the historical criticism of his day.
 He was a close friend of most of the contemporary literati, who frequently consulted him.
 He is often mentioned in the letters of the poet Giovanni Antonio Flaminio, who dedicated the tenth book of his poems to the friar.